AwaisMehmoodBaig/decoder-only-transformer-shakespeare/readme.md

-# Decoder-Only Language Model (80M Parameters)
+# Decoder-Only Language Model (600k Parameters)

-This project implements a custom decoder-only transformer language model in PyTorch.
+This project implements a custom decoder-only transformer language model in PyTorch, trained with a small dataset (Tiny Shakespeare) on a CPU.
 It is inspired by models like GPT, built from scratch for deep understanding and experimentation.
 The model supports sampling-based generation strategies such as **top-k**, **top-p (nucleus)** sampling with temperature scaling.

 ---